 H.E.
 Sultan Ahmed Bin Sulayem

-As he told to Fortune Magazine in 2008, his future career was set when a man mistakenly came into his office one day and in the course of chatting suggested that Dubai could serve as an entrepot for the tea trade if it created a tax-free zone at the port.
+As he told to Fortune Magazine in 2008, Sultan bin Sulayem’s future career was set when a man mistakenly came into his office one day and in the course of chatting suggested that Dubai could serve as an entrepot for the tea trade if it created a tax-free zone at the port.

-Sultan Ahmed Bin Sulayem served as the first chairman of the Dubai government’s tax-free Jebel Ali Free Zone, in 1.985, when the zone was founded, he developed Jafza, a remarkable network of nearly 6000 companies from 120 countries, paving the way for industrial development in the Middle East., today JAFZA is probably one of the most important Free Zones of the World,
+Sultan Ahmed Bin Sulayem served as the first chairman of the Dubai government’s tax-free Jebel Ali Free Zone, in 1.985, when the zone was founded, he developed JAFZA, a remarkable network of nearly 6000 companies from 120 countries, paving the way for industrial development in the Middle East., today JAFZA is one of the most important Free Zones of the World.

 Since the 1980s, Sultan Ahmed Bin Sulayem has been one of the most prominent businessmen in Dubai.